Remote Study and Your Student Visa

 - IF YOU INTEND TO COMPLETE YOUR STUDIES REMOTELY AND NOT RETURN TO THE UK TO STUDY

-Contact your academic school if you tell us that are not intending to return to the UK; the University will withdraw Tier 4/Student sponsorship and UK Visas and Immigration will curtail (cut short) your visa.
+Contact your academic school if you are not intending to return to the UK; the University will withdraw Tier 4/Student sponsorship and UK Visas and Immigration will curtail (cut short) your visa.
 It will then be invalid for travel to the UK.

 Please note that if your visa has been curtailed and you wish to attend a graduation ceremony taking place in Leeds (where possible) you will need to apply for a Standard Visitor Visa.